SamChou19815/mini-react/README.md

 ![CI Badge](https://github.com/SamChou19815/mini-react/workflows/CI/badge.svg)

 Sam's Implementation of a simplified React for educational purpose.
+See the [slides](https://developersam.com/build-simplified-react.pdf) I used for Cornell DTI's DevSesh.

 ## Scope